FiskNi/Noum-MayaRenderer/MayaPlugin/README.md

 # MayaPlugin
-Plugin used inside Maya which stores data in a known format in a shared memory
+Plugin used inside Maya which stores data in a shared memory